 Is Phlebotomy the Right Career for Me?

 Phlebotomy can be an extremely exciting career.
 It continues to grow in popularity in the healthcare industry.
 Even though it’s considered to be an entry-level job, there is a lot of room for growth in this particular field, or as a stepping stone to an advanced and better-paid medical career.

 If you’ve considered pursuing a career in phlebotomy, ask yourself if you have the skills and traits listed in this article.
 If you can answer “yes” to all of them, phlebotomy may be a perfect job choice for you.

-Your good skills and traits can also make for a more enjoyable experience for the patients you work with.
-That can completely alter someone’s opinion about the healthcare industry in a positive direction.
+Your good skills and traits can also make for a more enjoyable experience for patients.
+That can completely alter someone’s opinion of the healthcare industry in a positive direction.
 So, with these characteristics, you can truly make a difference as a phlebotomist.